gibbsoft/terraform-aws-ssmpfs/examples/example1.md

 ### Example 1 : Chunked file

-Due to the size (~10KB) of the file passed to `value` below, the module will store and retrieve the it over 3 x 4k 'blocks':
+Due to the size (~10KB) of the file passed to `value` below, the module will store and retrieve it over 3 x 4k 'blocks':

 ```hcl
 module "ssmpfs" {